torvalds/linux/Documentation/userspace-api/netlink/specs.rst

 ``sint`` and ``uint`` represent signed and unsigned 64 bit integers.
 If the value can fit on 32 bits only 32 bits are carried in netlink messages, otherwise full 64 bits are carried.
-Note that the payload is only aligned to 4B, so the full 64 bit value may be unaligned!
+Analte that the payload is only aligned to 4B, so the full 64 bit value may be unaligned!

 Common integer types should be preferred over fix-width types in majority